 Project Description: This program will partially or fully fund properties currently operating on septic systems to connect to the City's sewer system in the catchment.
 There are 23 parcels with septic systems in the catchment.
+Relative Initial Cost: Low Relative Ongoing Cost: None Relative Benefit: Moderate (49.3 acres) Types of Pollutants Controlled/Removed: Fecal coliform and E. coli

 Project Description: The City would attempt to partner with Orchard Hills Golf Course.
-The golf course would voluntarily adjust their turf management practices and landscaping along Campen Creek to work towards the nutrient and temperature elements of the Salmon Safe Certification program temperature, and nutrients

-(Riparian/Wetland/Vegetation Protection and Restoration; Pest Management and Nutrient Containment).
+The golf course would voluntarily adjust their turf management practices and landscaping along Campen Creek to work towards the nutrient and temperature elements of the Salmon Safe Certification program (Riparian/Wetland/Vegetation Protection and Restoration; Pest Management and Nutrient Containment).
 Orchard Hills Golf Course could work towards being a Salmon Safe certified golf course in the future.
-Relative Initial Cost: Low Relative Ongoing Cost: Low Relative Benefit: High (93 acres)

-Types of Pollutants Controlled/Removed: Pesticides, fertilizers,
+Relative Initial Cost: Low Relative Ongoing Cost: Low Relative Benefit: High (93 acres) Types of Pollutants Controlled/Removed: Pesticides, fertilizers, temperature, and nutrients